 “Okay, Kenzie, but what does this actually mean?”

 YES!
-As long as the marriage license is from a state that allows self-uniting marriage, you’re legally married everywhere.
+As long as the marriage license is from a state that allows self-uniting marriage, like Colorado, you’re legally married everywhere.
 It doesn’t matter where you’re from, you can still choose self-solemnization in Colorado and go home married.

 Yep!
 Your officiant doesn’t even have to be ordained to “officiate” your wedding.
 This gives you more flexibility to make your ceremony unique and special by choosing someone who is important to you.